Elizabeth (1786 ship)

 Elizabeth was launched at Bermuda in 1786 or 1790.
-She first appeared in Lloyd's Register (LR) in 1802.
-She then made four voyages as a slave ship, during the second of which a French privateer captured her.
-Next, after the end of British participation in the trans-Atlantic slave trade, she spent a little over a year as a hired armed tender under contract to the British Royal Navy.
+She first appeared in Lloyd's Register (LR), in 1802.
+She then made four voyages as a slave ship in the triangular trade in enslaved people.
+During the second of these voyages a French privateer captured her.
+After the end of British participation in the trans-Atlantic trade in enslaved people, she spent a little over a year as a hired armed tender under contract to the British Royal Navy.
 She returned to mercantile service trading with Madeira or Africa, until another French privateer captured her in early 1810.

 Career

 Elizabeth entered LR in 1802 with C. Breer, master, Ingram & Co., owner, and trade Liverpool–Africa.

-Slave ship
+Transporting enslaved people

-Slave voyage #1 (1802-1803): Captain Christopher Brew sailed from Liverpool on 10 June 1802, for Africa.
-Elizabeth arrived at Trinidad on 28 February 1803.
-She had embarked 250 slaves and she landed 225, for a loss rate of 10%.
+1st voyage transporting enslaved people (1802–1803): Captain Christopher Brew sailed from Liverpool on 10 June 1802, for Africa.
+In 1802, 147 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Elizabeth arrived at Trinidad on 28 February 1803, where she landed 225.
 She left Trinidad on 5 April and arrived back at Liverpool on 30 May.
 She had left Liverpool with 24 crew members and she suffered 2 crew deaths on the voyage.

-Slave voyage #2 (1803-1804): War with France had resumed while Elizabeth was on her first slave trading voyage.
-Before he set out on his second voyage, Brew acquired a letter of marque on 6 January 1804.
+2nd voyage transporting enslaved people (1803–1804): War with France had resumed while Elizabeth was on her first slave trading voyage.
+Before Brew set out on his second voyage, he acquired a letter of marque on 6 January 1804.
 He sailed from Liverpool for the Bight of Benin on 26 January.
+In 1804, 147 vessels sailed from English ports bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

-Elizabeth gathered her slaves at Lagos/Onim.
+Elizabeth acquired captives at Lagos/Onim.

 Lloyd's List reported on 14 September 1804 that the French privateer Grande Decide had captured Elizabeth.
 By one report the French took Elizabeth into Guadeloupe.
-It is unknown how many slaves Elizabeth had embarked and how many she landed at Basse-Terre.
+It is unknown how many enslaved people Elizabeth had embarked and how many she landed at Basse-Terre.
 She had left Liverpool with 31 crew members and had one crew death on her voyage.